 We have launched an initiative to raise staff awareness on environmental issues at our head office, as well as an operational changes plan that lists actions that have already produced results, such as the following:

 EMPLOYEE CAR POOLING, TO INCREASE LIFT SHARING WHEN TRAVELLING TO AND FROM WORK

 By adopting the JoJob car-pooling platform, we have saved 120,000 km, thus reducing CO2 emissions by approximately 10 tonnes, which is the same as planting a woodland of almost 200 trees.

 WE HAVE DISTRIBUTED CARBON-NEUTRAL STEEL WATER BOTTLES TO ALL EMPLOYEES AND HAVE ALSO INSTALLED MICROFILTERED WATER DISTRIBUTORS TO HELP REDUCE THE CONSUMPTION OF PLASTIC BOTTLES

 The steel bottles in question come from 24Bottles, an Italian design brand founded in 2013 with the aim of reducing the impact of single-use plastic bottles on the planet and our lives.
 The ecological impact of producing water bottles, packaging and transport is compensated, then offset through reforestation projects in Italy and abroad.

-DEDICATED AREAS HAS BEEN EQUIPPED FOR SEPARATING AND RECYCLING WASTE PRODUCED IN THE HEADQUARTER
+OUR ISLAND NETWORK HAS BEEN EQUIPPED FOR SEPARATING AND RECYCLING WASTE PRODUCED BY OVS

 We are aware of the role that we can have in taking care of a more sustainable future for the environment.